-- variations in our quarterly results of operations; - the hiring or departure of key personnel or non-employee experts; - · changes in our professional reputation; - the introduction of new services by us or our competitors; - acquisitions or strategic alliances involving us or our competitors; - changes in accounting principles; - changes in estimates of our performance or recommendations by securities analysts; - future sales of shares of common stock in the public market; and - market conditions in the industry and the economy as a whole.
+- variations in our quarterly results of operations; - the hiring or departure of key personnel or non-employee experts; - changes in our professional reputation; - the introduction of new services by us or our competitors; - acquisitions or strategic alliances involving us or our competitors; - changes in accounting principles or methods, such as SFAS No. 123R "SFAS No. 123 (revised 2004) "Share-Based Payment"; - changes in estimates of our performance or recommendations by securities analysts;

+- future sales of shares of common stock in the public market; and - market conditions in the industry and the economy as a whole.

 In addition, the stock market has recently experienced significant price and volume fluctuations.
 These fluctuations are often unrelated to the operating performance of particular companies.
 These broad market fluctuations may adversely affect the market price of our common stock.
-When the market price of a company's stock drops significantly, stockholders often institute securities class action litigation against that company.
-Any litigation against us could cause us to incur substantial costs, divert the time and attention of our management and other resources, or otherwise harm our business.
+When the market price of a company's stock drops significantly, shareholders often institute securities class action litigation against that company.
+Any litigation against us could cause us to incur substantial costs, divert the time and attention of our management and other resources, or otherwise harm our business,